-Fix "Errors could have been detected in the file" error in MS Outlook
+Fix errors could have been detected in OST file in MS Outlook

 OST file is the core of your Outlook as it saves all the work which has been done offline.
 Once the connection with Exchange Server is established, OST file gets synchronized automatically and all the work is updated.
 Any corruption to such vital file could result in various problems when you work on Outlook.
 When you try to open or synchronize an offline folder OST file which is corrupted or damaged the following error message is generated: